Quranaloneislam.org

-Hajj and 'Umrah in the Quran
+Hajj and ‘Umrah

 Throughout their entire lifetime, Muslims perform the ritual prayer facing the Sacred Mosque of Mecca, pay their due share of charity (zakât), and fast during the sacred month of Ramadan.
 The ultimate accomplishment in the life of a Muslim is for whoever can afford it to perform the pilgrimage to the Sacred Mosque (2:196).
 God established the Ka’bah at the time of Adam and Eve (3:96) which He designed for us to visit the place where our parents initiated our history, and to worship Him in unison (2:125, 22:27).
 The Hajj demonstrates that we all are one and the same family and belong to one and the same race: The human race.
 Our various ethnicities magnificently enhance the beauty of the human race as a whole and draw pure Muslims towards each other instead of dividing them (49:13).
 There is no racism in pure Islam.